 I guess it has been a while since we had homemade treats, but those Pumpkin and Peanut Butter Dog Treats were the best tastin' treats ever, well besides my favorite Oatmeal, Peanut Butter & Banana treats!
 And, she even let us have 2 each WOOF!

-Lemme fetch my Lady so she can tell ya how to make em!
+Lemme fetch my Lady so she can tell you how to make them!

 Pumpkin and Peanut Butter Dog Treats

-The pups are crazy about these tasty Pumpkin and Peanut Butter dog treats!
+The pups are wild about these tasty dog treats!

-It is another one of their favorites and they are always excited for them.
+It is another one of their favorites and they are always excited about them.

 The recipe is super easy to make and only requires 3 ingredients!